PsychoTea/Oxide.Ext.Discord/README.md

-# Oxide.Ext.Discord - Readme
+# Oxide.Ext.Discord
-This is the readme for the oxide extension discord.
-More stuff will go here later.
+An extension for oxide that handles the discord api.
+Currently being developed by PsychoTea, and co-developed by DylanSMR.
+Any question can be asked to either of us on Discord, Oxide, or github.

 ### Getting your API Key
-I will do this later
+Will do this at some point.

 ### Plugin Example
 ```csharp